 All proposals must contain an effective and significant community engagement strategy designed to attract the larger public’s attention and participation.

 A detailed budget plan must be submitted with a proposal.
 Additional funding sources are encouraged but not necessary for a successful proposal.
-Administrative costs should not exceed more than 25% of any proposed budget.
+Administrative costs should not exceed more than 25 percent of any proposed budget.
 This endowment’s purpose is to support the substance of proposed events.
 As a result, entertainment and hospitality costs should be kept to a minimum in any proposal and are generally considered the responsibility of the department(s) in which the organizers are housed.
-Your budget should be limited in length to 300 words.
+The budget should be limited in length to 300 words.

-Generally, grants range between $5,000-$10,000, but proposals beyond that range which represent exceptional opportunities in terms of ideas, innovation, collaboration, interdisciplinary exchange, public engagement and conscientious planning will be considered by the committee.
-The award may be extended (upon reapplication) for up to two years after the first year of new proposed event and for up to two years for already existing events.
+Generally, grants range between $5,000-$10,000, but proposals beyond that range which represent exceptional opportunities in terms of ideas, innovation, collaboration, interdisciplinary exchange, public engagement and conscientious planning, will be considered by the committee.
+The award may be extended (upon reapplication) for up to two years after the first year of new proposed event, and for up to two years for already existing events.

 - Additional funding sources, if any (including a description of such funds, limited to 150 words)

 - Organization Mission and History (limited to 150 words)